 - Collecting duties and import taxes at checkout isn't compatible with tax overrides or manual tax rates.
 If you have any tax overrides or manual rates, then they only apply to sales within your region.
 Overrides and manual rates for international sales are overridden by the duties and import taxes at checkout feature.

-- If you enable collecting duties and import taxes at checkout and disable it afterwards, then your previous tax settings are restored.
+- If you activate collecting duties and import taxes at checkout and deactivate it afterwards, then your previous tax settings are restored.

 - Collecting duties and import taxes at checkout might affect your tax setup.

-- If your store uses registration-based taxes, then taxes such as VAT or sales tax are collected on international orders only if you enable collecting duties and import tax for that country or region.
-If you need to collect taxes on international orders in that country or region, then you must also enable collecting duties and import taxes at checkout.
-Tax registrations are not used if you ship using the DDU/DAP incoterm for such countries or regions.
+- If your store uses registration-based taxes, then taxes such as Value Added Tax (VAT) or sales tax are collected on international orders only if you activate collecting duties and import tax for that country or region.
+If you need to collect taxes on international orders in that country or region, then you must also activate collecting duties and import taxes at checkout.
+Tax registrations aren't used if you ship using the delivered duty unpaid (DDU) or delivered at place (DAP) incoterms for such countries or regions.

-- If your store uses location-based taxes, then taxes such as VAT or sales tax are not collected on international orders.
+- If your store uses location-based taxes, then taxes such as VAT or sales tax aren't collected on international orders.
 Collecting duties and import taxes at checkout isn't compatible with manually entered tax rates.

 Collecting duties and import taxes in the checkout has some requirements that might limit your shipping settings or the carrier that you use.